idax6797/Examen-CL/README.md

 ```
 cd frontend
 ```
-Here you can build the image for the front using the command:
+Here you can build the image for the frontend using the command:

 ```
 docker build -t frontend .